-Information for Distance Learners
+Information for Lancaster University Distance Learners

 - We will post available books to your nominated address; books which are on loan will be recalled and we will send them out as soon as they become available

-- Charges for posting books abroad are: Up to 500g - £6.00; Up to 1kg - £10.00; Up to 2kg - £15; Above 2kg, please apply to the Library for costing and feasibility
+- We may be able to post books abroad.
+Charges are: Up to 500g - £6.00; Up to 1kg - £10.00; Up to 2kg - £15; Above 2kg, please apply to firstname.lastname@example.org for costing and feasibility.

 - Please see Library fines and charges for details of how to pay

 Can't find the resources you need?

 We can usually obtain journal articles which aren't in OneSearch through our Interlending and Document Supply (IDS) service.
 These are usually supplied electronically.
 If we don't have the book you want, we may be able to borrow it from another library through the IDS service and post it to you; we can only post a book in the UK and you would need to post it back by recorded delivery if you can't return it in person.

 You can ask the Library to buy a book for stock using the Recommend a purchase form.
 We may buy it as an e-book or a print copy which we can post to you.

 Using other Libraries

 Staff and students based at a distance from the Lancaster campus may be able to use other libraries in the UK and Ireland.
 Please see our information on Using other Libraries.
 More information on the SCONUL Access scheme can be found on the SCONUL website.